 Many fans remember Rocky Johnson and Tony Atlas having bodybuilder-type bodies, but "Sailor" Art Thomas preceded them both.

-In Madison, Wisconsin, after his mother died, Arthur Thomas dropped out of high school, worked various jobs, and lived in different orphanages and foster homes at a very young age.
+In Madison, Wisconsin, after his mother died, Arthur Thomas dropped out of high school and out of necessity worked various jobs just to survive.
+A stable family life always eluded him, as he was constantly on the move living in different orphanages and foster homes from a very young age.

 After being discharged from the Navy in 1947, serving twenty-seven months in a construction battalion, building an airstrip in Guam, and delivering ammunition to neighboring outposts, Arthur Thomas began a serious weight-training regimen.
 He later competed in bodybuilding contests, most times being the only black competitor.